- Individual flats generally require smaller heat pumps

 Can you install a heat pump in a flat?

-Yes, it’s possible to install heat pumps in flats, but it can be complex.
+Yes, installing heat pumps in flats is possible, but it can be complex.

-Air source heat pumps extract heat from the air to heat both your flat and your hot water.
-They can extract heat from temperatures as low as -15 degrees C.
+Air source heat pumps extract heat from the air to heat your flat and sometimes hot water.
+They can extract heat from temperatures as low as -15°C (some units can even handle -25°C).
+Meanwhile, ground-source heat pumps extract heat from the ground and heat radiators, underfloor heating systems, and, once again, hot water.

-These are typically used for a block of flats, as can some air source heat pumps, but these are predominantly used for single flats.
+These are typically used for a block of flats, as can some air source heat pumps, but the latter are predominantly used for single flats.

 Individual flats usually require smaller air source heat pumps that you would install for a house.
 This is because flats generally have less indoor space to heat.